Typographical Conventions

 bold Characters printed in bold represent a value that should be typed exactly as it is shown or selected from a provided list.

 italic Words shown in italic are place holders for information you need to provide.
-For example, if you are directed to type filename, enter the actual name for a file instead of the word "filename."
+For example, if you are directed to type file name, enter the actual name for a file instead of the term "file name."

 underline Clicking on an underlined word or phrase will cause you to jump to a different topic relating to that word or phrase.